merlo24/Multivariate-Nonparametric-Statistical-Process-Control/srewma_implementation.md

 # SREWMA Control Chart Implementation

-Lets assume that we have *m* = 20 historical observations from LV7 and initially monitored 30 observations from LV7 and then obtained the LV6 observations sequentially.
+In order to implement the SREWMA control chart lets assume that we have only *m* = 20 historical observations from LV7 and initially monitored 30 observations from LV7 and then obtained the LV6 observations sequentially.
 The location parameter is of the greatest interest and thus we construct the SREWMA control charts to monitor the wine quality.
-The IC ARL is fixed at 500, and the values of *λ* are chosen to be 0.025 and 0.005 for SREWMA and SSEWMA respectively to ensure their IC robustness to this non-normal data.
+We set the control limit *h* to obtain a false alarm every 500 in control monitoring points **(see reference for a detailed discussion on the performance of a control chart)**, the values of *λ* are chosen to be 0.025 for the SREWMA to ensure their IC robustness to this non-normal data, **reference** provide tables with parameters *h* and *λ* corresponding to other specific scenarios.

 ``` r
 library(SpatialNP)